CS171/Homework_instructions/week-11/lab/cs171-week11lab-reading.md

-# Reading - Lab 10
+# Reading - Week 11 Lab

 Due to our limited time frame and the extensive example for the next lab - which is necessary to get a better understanding of system design and event handling - we would like you to get an overview of the upcoming topic and the dataset in advance.